 Incentivised Recruitment

 LifeWise uses peer pressure and the message that a vast majority of parents, students and the community is behind LifeWise.
 They will claim participation numbers of 90%-95% in their established schools.
 One of those schools is Defiance Ohio Elementary.
 They claim more than 90% enrollment.
 It's actually 80%.
 They have 1,044 students in the school and 841 attend LifeWise.
 20% of the students do not.
 There are people who do not support them.
 It is not a program that is supported by everyone with only a few people speaking out about its negative issues.
+Excerpt from the official Lifewise manual on boosting enrollment

 LifeWise uses incentives to increase enrollment into their program.
-These can include popcorn parties, pizza parties, candy, etc. Many children have food insecurities and using food as an incentive is wrong.
+These can include popcorn, pizza, candy, ice cream, etc. Many children have food insecurities and using food as an incentive is wrong.
 The LifeWise program is being offered in line with the school's regular classes give the appearance that the program is endorsed by school staff, including the student's teachers.
 Spiritual beliefs are a very personal choice for a family and child.
 Having a single religion appear as endorsed by teachers and other adults who are considered safe spaces for children will create confusion for students of opposing spirituality.
 LifeWise communicates that anyone who does not follow the guidelines they have taught is going to hell.
 Their students come back with this message and will think anyone who has a different spiritual belief needs to be saved.
 It's incredibly self centered and rude to assume anyone who worships Judaism, Islam, Hinduism, Buddhism, and others needs to be converted.
 These areas have been left for families to choose.
 If you want your child to grow up with a specific religious view in education, there are options available.